d3/d3-scale/README.md

 <a name="ordinal_domain" href="#ordinal_domain">#</a> <i>ordinal</i>.<b>domain</b>([<i>domain</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/ordinal.js), [Examples](https://observablehq.com/@d3/d3-scaleordinal)

 If *domain* is specified, sets the domain to the specified array of values.
 The first element in *domain* will be mapped to the first element in the range, the second domain value to the second range value, and so on.
-Domain values are stored internally in a map from stringified value to index; the resulting index is then used to retrieve a value from the range.
-Thus, an ordinal scale’s values must be coercible to a string, and the stringified version of the domain value uniquely identifies the corresponding range value.
+Domain values are stored internally in an [InternMap](https://github.com/mbostock/internmap) from primitive value to index; the resulting index is then used to retrieve a value from the range.
+Thus, an ordinal scale’s values must be coercible to a primitive value, and the primitive domain value uniquely identifies the corresponding range value.
 If *domain* is not specified, this method returns the current domain.

 Setting the domain on an ordinal scale is optional if the [unknown value](#ordinal_unknown) is [implicit](#scaleImplicit) (the default).
 In this case, the domain will be inferred implicitly from usage by assigning each unique value passed to the scale a new value from the range.
 Note that an explicit domain is recommended to ensure deterministic behavior, as inferring the domain from usage will be dependent on ordering.